 |Maximum home loan tenure||20 years||20 years|

 |The discount rate for interest subsidy NPV||9%||9%|

-Mr. Rakesh Yadav decides to build a house, for which the net cost is around Rs.
+For example – Mr Rakesh Yadav decides to build a house, for which the net cost is around Rs.
 25 Lakh.
 He applies for a home loan worth Rs.
 20 Lakh to construct the building.
 Due to subsidy applicable on up to Rs.
-6 Lakh under PMAY-G, Mr Yadav would only need to pay the regular interest rate on Rs.
+6 Lakh under PMAY-G, Mr Yadav would only need to pay the regular interest rate of Rs.
 14 Lakh, leading to substantial reductions in interest payments.

-- PMAY looks to offer affordable housing to individuals and families belonging to the economically challenged section of society.
-It prioritizes housing for women, as well as minorities, including those belonging to the Scheduled Castes and Scheduled Tribes.
+- Pradhan mantri awas yojna looks to offer affordable housing to individuals and families belonging to the economically challenged section of society.
+It prioritises housing for women, as well as minorities, including those belonging to the Scheduled Castes and Scheduled Tribes.